Stars vs. Blackhawks: Betting Trends, Odds, Advanced Stats

 Stars Advanced Stats

-- Dallas has two wins against the spread, and is 6-3-1 overall, in its last 10 contests.
+- In its last 10 games, Dallas has one win against the spread and is 7-2-1 overall.

-- Dallas hit the over in eight of its last 10 contests.
+- Dallas hit the over in eight of its past 10 games.

-- The Stars and their opponents have averaged 6.3 goals combined in their past 10 games, 0.3 more than the over/under of 6 in this matchup.
+- The Stars' past 10 games have averaged 0.2 fewer goals than the over/under of 6.5 set for this matchup.

-- During their last 10 games, the Stars' goals per game average is 0.4 higher than their season-long average.
+- In their past 10 games, the Stars' goals per game average is 0.5 higher than their season-long average.

-- The Stars' 113 goals this season make them the seventh-best scoring team in the NHL.
+- The Stars are ranked 11th in the league with 118 goals this season, an average of 3.5 per contest.

-- On defense, the Stars have conceded 101 goals (3.1 per game) to rank 11th in league play.
+- On defense, the Stars have given up 105 goals (3.1 per game) to rank 12th in league action.

-- The squad has the league's eighth-best goal differential at +12 this season.
+- With a +13 goal differential, they're ranked ninth-best in the league.

 Watch the NHL on Max with the B/R Sports Add-On